 First, it means that assignment processes are inconsistent.
 Automation forces you to clearly specify your rules while a manual process allows significantly more human error (or “judgement calls”) to enter into the process which will produce varying results.

 Second, you typically give up data integrity and audit capabilities in the manual process.
 Looking up “who’s next” in a report or a spreadsheet and then flipping their ownership in Salesforce means you don’t have a single source of truth for what exactly happened when.
-That makes it hard to answer the inevitable question about why one rep got an assignment and another didn’t.
+That makes it hard to answer the inevitable question about why one sales rep got an assignment and another didn’t.

 Finally, manual processes don’t scale.
 If you don’t plan to increase the volume of deals in your funnel, then don’t worry about this one.
-If you’re in the process of scaling now, you should really be thinking about how that manual spreadsheet is going to work when you have 2x the number of SAOs being assigned by 2x the number of BDRS to 2x the number of AEs, or 3x the number of customers to 2x the onboarding reps and so on.
+If you’re in the process of scaling now, you should really be thinking about how that manual spreadsheet is going to work when you have 2x the number of SAOs being assigned by 2x the number of BDRS to 2x the number of AEs, or 3x the number of customers to 2x the onboarding sales reps and so on.

 So with all these issues, what should an organization do?